equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 **EXPORT_FIELD**

-The EXPORT_FIELD workflow job exports field data to roff or grdecl format dependent on the extension of the export file argument.The job takes the following arguments:
+The EXPORT_FIELD workflow job exports field data to roff or grdecl format dependent on the extension of the export file argument.
+The job takes the following arguments:

 #.
 Field to be exported